Screen Credits Manual

 B. WHAT TO DO UPON RECEIPT OF NOTICE

-1. If the writer agrees with the tentative writing credits proposed by the Company, the writer does nothing, signifying acquiescence by failure to protest.
+1. If a participating writer agrees with the tentative writing credits proposed by the Company, the writer does nothing, signifying agreement with the proposed credits.
+The Guild will notify you if any further action is required.

-2. If after reading the final script, the writer wishes to discuss the credits with the other participating writers involved before deciding whether or not to protest the tentative writing credits, the writer may call the Guild and the Guild will make reasonable efforts to arrange for such discussion.
+2. If after reading the final script, a participating writer wishes to discuss the credits with the other participating writers involved before deciding whether or not to protest the tentative writing credits, the writer may call the Guild and the Guild will make reasonable efforts to arrange for such discussion.

-3. If after reading the final script the writer wishes to protest the tentative writing credits as proposed by the Company, the writer sends the following written protest both to the Company and to the Guild:
+3. If after reading the final script a participating writer wishes to protest the tentative writing credits as proposed by the Company, the writer sends a written protest both to the Guild, at NTWC@wga.org, and to the Company in substantially the following form:

-Such written protest must be received by the Company and the Guild within the time specified at the bottom of the Notice of Tentative Writing Credits, but in no event shall this time be less than that specified in the Minimum Basic Agreement which states, “The Company will keep the final determination of screen credits open until a time specified in the notice by the Company, but such time will not be earlier than 6:00 p.m. of the tenth business day following the next day after the dispatch of the notice above specified (12 business days); provided, however, that if in the good faith judgment of the Company there is an emergency requiring earlier determination and the Company so states in its notice, such time may be no earlier than 6:00 p.m. of the fifth business day following the next day after the dispatch of the notice above specified (7 business days).”
+Such written protest must be received by the Company and the Guild within the time specified at the bottom of the Notice, but in no event shall this time be less than that specified in the MBA, which states, "The Company will keep the final determination of screen credits open until a time specified in the notice by the Company, but such time will not be earlier than 6:00 p.m. of the tenth business day following the next day after the dispatch of the notice above specified (12 business days); provided, however, that if in the good faith judgment of the Company there is an emergency requiring earlier determination and the Company so states in its notice, such time may be no earlier than 6:00 p.m. of the fifth business day following the next day after the dispatch of the notice above specified (7 business days)."

-4. In the case of an automatic arbitration, the Guild will be deemed to have made a written request for arbitration of credits at the time the Company submits the Notice of Tentative Writing Credits.
+4. In the case of an automatic arbitration, the Guild will be deemed to have made a written request for arbitration of credits at the time the Company submits the Notice.1

 C. AGREEMENT AMONG WRITERS

-The Minimum Basic Agreement provides that, when more than one writer has participated in the writing of a motion picture, then all participants have the right to agree unanimously among themselves as to which of them shall receive writing credits on the screen and in what form, provided that the form agreed upon is in accordance with the terms of Theatrical Schedule A of the Minimum Basic Agreement, and provided the agreement is reached in advance of arbitration.
-The Minimum Basic Agreement also provides that the form of such credit shall not be suggested or directed by the Company.
+When more than one writer has participated in the writing of a motion picture, then all participating writers have the right to agree unanimously among themselves as to which of them shall receive writing credits on the screen and in what form, provided that the form agreed upon is in accordance with the terms of Theatrical Schedule A of the MBA, and provided the agreement is reached in advance of arbitration.
+The MBA also provides that the form of such credit shall not be suggested or directed by the Company.

-Any participant may initiate a meeting or other discussion among all the writers who have contributed to try to reach such an agreement.
+Any participating writer may initiate a meeting or other discussion among all the writers who have contributed to try to reach such an agreement.
+If the participating writers reach an agreement on the credits, such agreement shall be confirmed in writing.

-After a protest is received by the Guild, if there is an indication that agreement on the credits might be reached by the participants, the Screen Credits Administrator will make reasonable efforts to arrange a meeting or other discussion among the writers for this purpose.
+After a protest is received by the Guild, if there is an indication that agreement on the credits might be reached by the participating writers, the Credits staff will make reasonable efforts to arrange a meeting or other discussion among the writers for this purpose.
 If no agreement is reached, credits shall be finally determined by arbitration.

 1. Selection of Arbiters